eparaschou/Obesity-Level-Analysis/README.md

 # Obesity Level Analysis
 Topic:How obesity levels are influenced by eating habits, physical conditions, and genetics.
 The data sets includes data from Mexico, Peru, and Colombia.

 Data was obtained from UCI learning repository.
 It has 17 attributes and 2,111 records.
+Samples were also asked if they are a smoker or not.